Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-manchester-grammar-school--11-plus--maths--2019--arithmetic-b_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

 The table below shows four different makes of car each with four different engine sizes, in litres, and the Insurance Group for each.
-For example a Hissan $1.5$ car is in Insurance Group B.
+For example a Hissan $1.5$ car is in Insurance Group $\text{B}$.

 <!--
                 ,Car type   ,Skoyota    ,Hissan     ,Foxhall    ,Jagley